robervalwalsh/analysis-mssmhbb/README.md

 ## Running the analysis

-A macro with full analysis workflow can be found in [Analysis/MssmHbb/bin/MssmHbbAnalysis.cc](bin/MssmHbbAnalysis.cc) with the  configuration file in [Analysis/MssmHbb/test/mssmhbb_semilep_2017.cfg](test/mssmhbb_semilep_2017.cfg).
+A macro with the full analysis workflow for both semileptonic and all-hadronic channels can be found in [Analysis/MssmHbb/bin/MssmHbbAnalysis.cc](bin/MssmHbbAnalysis.cc)

-This macro perform the standard semileptonic analysis selection:
+### Semileptonic channel

+The configuration file for the semileptonic analysis with 2017 data is available in the file [Analysis/MssmHbb/test/mssmhbb_semilep_2017.cfg](test/mssmhbb_semilep_2017.cfg).

+#### The semileptonic standard selection

-:warning: Unfortunately Github markdown does not render Latex equations :angry:
+:warning: Unfortunately Github markdown does not render Latex equations :rage:

 * Trigger
   * HLT: HLT_Mu12_DoublePFJets40MaxDeta1p6_DoubleCaloBTagCSV_p33_v